Does any other tour in the world start in such spectacular style as this?

 (2 nights)

-Accommodation: Chobe Elephant Camp - all meals provided as part of your package
+Accommodation: Chobe Elephant Camp - all meals included

 Day 5 - 7: Khwai Community Area